rayanmazari90/RL_18/README.md

 </pre>

 To use the modified Gym Continuous PyRace2D environment, clone this repository and run the Py folder with the new Pyrace_RL_DQNMODEL_Continious.PY script, it uses the modified version of gym_race which is pyrace_gym_continious.
 To run this repository install the dependencies

+## **Optional More Advanced Model: Pyrace_RL_A2C_Continious**
+`Pyrace_RL_A2C_Continious` uses the A2C (Advantage Actor-Critic) algorithm to train an agent to play a continuous racing game in the PyRace environment.
+The agent interacts with the environment, stores the experience tuples in the memory, and updates the model using the A2C algorithm.
+The A2C model class defines the actor-critic network with three dense layers.
+During training, the agent uses the A2C algorithm to update the model by computing advantages and gradients.
+The learning rate and exploration rate are annealed over time.
+The `simulate` function runs the game loop and evaluates the model after each episode.

+To use the modified Gym Continuous PyRace2D environment, clone this repository and run the Py folder with the new python3 `Pyrace_RL_A2C_Continious.py` script, it uses the modified version of gym_race which is `pyrace_gym_continious`(the same as the one before).